 “So your name was not lost, Achilles, in death, and you will be famous indeed forever among men.”

 Theognis uses Homeric imagery to imbue his promises with an epic grandeur.
-In Homer words are described as “winged“, and here these wings become those that will transport Cyrnus into immortal fame.
-However this grandeur is lost in the sting of the final two lines, where Theognis complains of the indignity of Cyrnus’ treatment towards him.
+In Homer words are often described as “winged“, and here these wings become those that will transport Cyrnus into immortal fame.
+However, this grandeur is lost in the sting of the final two lines, where Theognis complains of the indignity of Cyrnus’ treatment towards him.

 Theognis does not only echo epic paradigms of poetic fame, he parodies these paradigms.
 Theognis repays Cyrnus with a betrayal of his own, so that he is not immortalised for his great deeds but instead gains an everlasting reputation for deceit.
 The list of the ways in which Cyrnus will be remembered is overblown and exaggerated: he will fly across the earth, he will always be on men’s lips, even in death his name will be cherished.
 Thegonis whets Cyrnus’ appetite for ever greater, ever more extravagant praise, but the crescendo is only a clever deceit to match Cyrnus’ own.
 And so Cyrnus is a name still known to us today, but only within the context of his quarrels with the immortal poet Theognis.